The QuerySurge Base API: Using the Sample Shells

-Installation of the QuerySurge Execution API gives you command-line access to the QuerySurge execution engine.
+Installation of the QuerySurge Base API gives you command-line access to the QuerySurge execution engine.
 The API can be used to drive QuerySurge executions from any external tool that can access a command line.
-Included in the Execution API installation is a directory of sample files illustrating how to call into the API.
+Included in the Base API installation is a directory of sample files illustrating how to call into the API.
 Following is a description of how to set up the sample files on a Linux box.

 There are two sample shell files included in the distribution:

-- First, please note that the Execution API components should be installed in the location that the API will be called from.
+- First, please note that the Base API components should be installed in the location that the API will be called from.
 Typically, this is not the QuerySurge Application server (although there is no restriction on installing the components on the QuerySurge Application server) because this is not where the calling process resides.
 For example, if you want to call into the API from a scheduling tool, then the API should be installed on the scheduler itself or on a box where a scheduler agent is deployed.
 If you want to call into the API from your ETL tool, then the API components should be installed on the location where your ETL tool is installed.

 - Installation is done using the regular QuerySurge Installer, choosing only the Command Line API option (this is not one of the default options; you will have to de-select the default options and select this option).